 quick recap

-→ breakout and breakdown levels are measured in percentages of the opening range, not points
+→ breakout and breakdown levels are shown as percentages of the opening range, not points

 → the "ORB by size" report shows how different-sized ORBs have historically played out